The untold story of Mist over Beijing

 Instead of watching a fisherman haul in an almost empty net, viewers could stand beside him before sunrise.

-Instead of hearing a scientist explain changing Arctic winters, they could experience those changing landscapes together with the people whose lives depend upon them.
+Instead of hearing a scientist explain changing Arctic winters, they could experience those changing landscapes alongside the people whose lives depend on them.

 But another insight quickly emerged.